MicrosoftDocs/win32/desktop-src/tablet/ink-data-formats.md

 ---
-Description: 'There are a number of formats in which ink data can be stored, including:' ms.assetid: 'b08fba71-46cb-4419-9da5-a33a5b9a5ec0'
+Description: There are a number of formats in which ink data can be stored, including ms.assetid: b08fba71-46cb-4419-9da5-a33a5b9a5ec0
 title: Ink Data Formats
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Ink Data Formats